 The very first traces of Dutch wine production are dated in the year 968; now, 1053 years later, we want to return to those basics by introducing you to climate neutral and natural wines, from our very own Dutch soil.
-From founded to foundation, our bar strives to disrupt the sector by both reducing negative social and ecological impacts of production as well as providing a premium selection.
+From pop-up events to restaurant partnerships and deliveries to your doorstep, take a look below how you can get involved.

 Introducing you to the best Dutch wines

 No need to drive down to France anymore to find the best wine; discover what Dutch producers have to offer and how they’re doing their part in making the industry more sustainable.